Table of Contents

 The plugin is fully compatible with the Slider Revolution WordPress plugin.
 However, some minor issues can still occur even if two or more plugins are fully compatible.

-The minor issue, in this case, is that some of our users are encountering a brief white flash on the screen issue when using Slider Revolution and CookieYes together.
+In this case, the minor issue is that some users encounter a brief white flash issue on the screen when using Slider Revolution and CookieYes together.

 Let’s learn more about the flash issue to find out if it is occurring for you too.